Ntezi/Simple-Product-Viewer-/README.md

 I built this exercise using MVC and, PHP Framework, Yii 2 Basic [Yii 2](http://www.yiiframework.com/)

 The project contains the basic features of creating, listing and viewing items.
-Also, it has a RestFul API module that performs the same features
+Also, it has a RestFul API module that performs the same CRUD features

 Data Model